JonathanCass/batchmaker/README.md

 Confirmation upon login displays current user's handle and avatar.
 Attempting to login with incorrect information provides an alert error.
 Can create new users.
 When creating a new user the program will provide error alerts if login id exists or if necessary fields are left blank.
-User Repository page to view all users with their avatars and bios.
+User Repository page to view all users with their avatars, bios, and created recipes( which link to each recipe's recipe view page).

 Features to be added.